gunchev/docker-devpi/README.md

 fedora:latest resulted in 493 MB.
 Adding ``dnf clean all`` the image is now down to 282 MB (or ~ 90 MB compressed).

-Building the whole thing with alpine linux got me down to 135 MB, 7.3 times...
+Building with alpine linux got the image down to 135 MB, 7.3 times...
 This was a good excercise - building in one container with gcc, copying the compiled files and installing them in another container without gcc... cool.